HarshB2003/WebApp_python/README.md

-# developing web applications with python
+# Developing web applications with python
 Trying to learn web development with python and running some demos